To run Anbox Cloud you need to fulfil a few minimum requirements which are a bit different depending on which kind of deployment you choose.

 Ubuntu Advantage Token

-After registering to Anbox Cloud, you should have received an Ubuntu Advantage token.
-If you haven’t received it, please contact support or your Canonical account representative as you’ll need it to deploy Anbox Cloud.
+After registering to Anbox Cloud, you should have received an Ubuntu Advantage for Applications token.
+If you haven’t received one, please contact support or your Canonical account representative as you’ll need it to deploy Anbox Cloud.

 |CLOUD||KERNEL VERSION||UBUNTU PACKAGES|